Bladder Cancer: Immunotherapy

 What is immunotherapy?

-Immunotherapy helps the immune system fight cancer.
-This type of treatment is sometimes called biological therapy.
-For this treatment, medicines are used to make the body’s own immune system attack and kill cancer cells.
+Immunotherapy helps your own immune system better fight cancer.
+This type of treatment is a type of biologic therapy.
+For this treatment, medicines are used to make the immune system find and kill cancer cells.

 When might immunotherapy be used for bladder cancer?

-Your healthcare provider may suggest intravesical immunotherapy if you have early-stage, superficial bladder cancer.
+- You have early-stage, superficial bladder cancer.
 This means the cancer is small and has not spread beyond the lining of your bladder.
-Immunotherapy may be used to kill cancer cells without having to remove the bladder.
-It can also help keep cancer from coming back after treatment.
+(This is the most common use for bladder cancer.)

 Systemic immunotherapy might be used for bladder cancer that has spread to other parts of the body or has come back after treatment.